metrofun/metro-jsapi/README.md

 Quick start
 ---------
 ###Step 1.
 Enable the API
-Before using the API features, you must make sure your browser loads the all required modules from Yandex.Maps API and MetroJS API source:
+Before using the API features, you must make sure your browser loads all required modules from Yandex.Maps API.
+Note, metro-jsapi requires Yandex.Maps version 2.1 or higher.

 ```html
 <head>